Perkedel Jagung: Easy and Yummy Indonesian Sweetcorn Fritters

 Sweetcorn fritters are quite popular in Indonesia.
-Some people know them as Perkedel Jagung, some others call them Bakwan Jagung.
-Both refer to fritters made of sweetcorn.
+Some people call them Perkedel Jagung; others call them Bakwan Jagung.
+Both refer to sweetcorn fritters.

-They are usually made as a side dish, but often people enjoy them as snacks.
+They are usually served as a side dish, but people often enjoy them as snacks.

 corn fritters on a white plate with green chillies next to it.

-And this snack is often made for breaking the fast among other Ramadan recipes too.
+And this snack is often made to break the fast, among other Ramadan recipes.

 The recipe I am sharing with you here may be a bit different from other corn fritter recipes alike.

-The reason is that not only this recipe is quite simple, but it also uses fresh raw sweetcorn.
-So it makes the fritters with the full flavour of real sweetcorn.
+The reason is that this recipe is not only quite simple but also uses fresh, raw sweetcorn.
+So it makes the fritters with the full flavor of real sweetcorn.
 With a bit of crunch on the outside and a fluffy bit on the inside.

 I promise you it’s so easy to make.
 And it’ll give you yummy sweetcorn fritters that you and your loved ones will enjoy.